moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/incremental_jobs.md

 ## Flare Workflow for Incremental Ingestion

+**1. Manifest Configuration for Incremental Ingestion**

-1. The Flare Workflow provided below in the code snippet reads data incrementally based on the commit timestamp.
+The below Flare Workflow reads data incrementally based on the commit timestamp.

 ```yaml
 version: v1